tOkeshu/fipes/README.md

 ### Configure Nginx

-Here is a sample configuration for nginx:
+Here is a sample configuration for nginx (you will need **nginx 1.4** or later to have WebSocket proxying):

     # /etc/nginx/sites-available/fipes.example.com
     server {